Default S3 method

 # S3 method for class 'data.frame'

-are modified with base::range()
+Parameters range and bounds are modified with base::range().

 The largest and smallest values are then used to determine the